RamaKrishna41/2244_1/git/git.md

 Vagrant ssh: To connect to VM
-Vagrant halt: To halt vagrant VM vagrant down: TO remove VM systemctl status jenkins: To check if Jenkins is running or not
+Vagrant halt: To halt vagrant VM vagrant down: TO remove VM systemctl status jenkins: To check if Jenkins is running or not \n sudo su - jenkins : to switch to jenkins user
+ssh-keygen: creates rsa key pair.
+Add public key in github. private key in jenkins. ssh-keyscan github.com >> ~/.ssh/known_hosts : to add git hub to known hosts.